AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

 ## Iterate

-To re-run the analysis, render the *main.rmd* every so often following the instructions in *HowTo.md*.
+To re-run the analysis, render *main.rmd* every so often following the instructions in *HOWTO.md*.

 Some IDEs also allow the code chunks to be evaluated separately, which might help when dealing with larger data sets, more complex analysis, or